ITByteOrg/devops-guide/setup/setup-github-repositories.md

 - **Use BASH automation** for **efficiency and bulk repo creation**
 - **Use Git commands** when **duplicating existing repositories**
 - **Use GitHub’s web interface** if you **prefer a hands-on, manual setup**
 - _Other tools, such as GitHub Desktop, also provide ways to manage repositories.
-While not covered in this document, they may be useful depending on your workflow._
+While not covered in this document, it may be useful depending on your workflow._